ZhangYichi1994/hugo-academic/content/post/Documentary_FindingRedSpear/index.md

 ---
 title: Documentary about my own martial arts study broadcast on CCTV9.
-subtitle: To be Master for One Day,  Finding Red Spear
+subtitle: To be Master for One Day,  Finding Red Spear (一日为师 - 寻枪)

 # Summary for listings and search engines
 summary: The first docuimentary of myself.